MISP/misp-book/administration/README.md

 Keep in mind that all e-mails sent through this system will, in addition to your own message, will be signed in the name of the instance's host organisation's support team, will include the e-mail address of the instance's support (if the contact field is set in the bootstrap file), and will include the instance's PGP signature for users that have a PGP key set (and thus are eligible for an encrypted e-mail).

+PGP instance key
+: is the PGP key used by the MISP instance and which is only used to sign notification.
+The PGP key used in the MISP instance must not be used anywhere else and should not be valuable.

 - - -

 ### Organisations